nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(instance.values);               // [1,2,3,4]
 ```

 The `NumbersProxy` function allows you to call `Numbers` without using `new` and have it behave as if `new` were used.
 To do so, the `apply` trap calls `Reflect.construct()` with the arguments passed into `apply`.
-Doing so means that `new.target` inside of `Numbers` is equal to `Numbers` itself and therefore no error is thrown.
+The `new.target` inside of `Numbers` is equal to `Numbers` itself, and no error is thrown.
 While this is a simple example of modifying `new.target`, you can also do so more directly.

-#### Overriding Abstract Base Class Constructors
+### Overriding Abstract Base Class Constructors

 You can go one step further and specify the third argument to `Reflect.construct()` as the specific value to assign to `new.target`.
-This is useful when a function is checking `new.target` against a known value, such as in the creation of an abstract base class constructor (discussed in Chapter 9).
-In an abstract base class constructor, `new.target` is expected to be something other than the class constructor itself, such as:
+This is useful when a function is checking `new.target` against a known value, such as when creating an abstract base class constructor (discussed in Chapter 9).
+In an abstract base class constructor, `new.target` is expected to be something other than the class constructor itself, as in this example:

 ```js
 class AbstractNumbers {